gurugio/caos/README.md

 features
 ========
-32bit protected mode/64bit long mode
+* 32bit protected mode/64bit long mode
-segmentation and paging
+* segmentation and paging
-context switching of three user-mode processes keyboard and timer interrupt handler support dual-core processor and up to 512MB physical memory dynamic memory allocation with slab memory manager Keyboard IRQ handler
+* context switching of three user-mode processes
+* keyboard and timer interrupt handler
+* support dual-core processor and up to 512MB physical memory
+* dynamic memory allocation with slab memory manager
+* Keyboard IRQ handler
-Local timer IRQ handler for each processor
+* Local timer IRQ handler for each processor

-Licensing
+License
 =========
 CaOS64 is released under the General Public License (GPL).
 For more licensing information, see